 Smoothness and Functionality

-The Transfer post may match the color of your Fox Shox.
+The Transfer post may match the color of your Fox Shocks.
 When it does, it gives the bike an overall better look.
 We always put performance over looks.
 However, we had to mention how much cooler we thought this made our Yeti SB5.5 look.

 Ease of Setup

 The lead, or barrel, end of the cable is at the bottom of the seatpost on the Fox Transfer and sits in a cable bushing in a slotted cradle on a lever that actuates the nitrogen spring within the post.
-If you take cable tension off the lever you can remove the bushing and cable from the lever and disconnect it and the housing from the seatpost to remove the post from the frame without the need for tools.
-The cable runs through the housing to the remote where it is held in place with a small set screw on the lever, cut, and crimped.
+If you take cable tension off the lever, you can remove the bushing and cable from the lever and disconnect it and the housing from the seatpost to remove the post from the frame without the need for tools.
+The cable runs through the housing to the remote, where it is held in place with a small set screw on the lever, cut, and crimped.
 Believe us when we say that virtually anyone with a set of cable cutters can install this post — the process is simple and very user-friendly.

 Other Versions and Accessories

-The Transfer Performance is available in 30.9mm and 31.6mm diameters and 100mm, 125mm, and 150mm lengths.
+The Transfer Performance is available in 30.9mm and 31.6mm diameters and 100mm, 125mm, 150mm, and 175mm lengths.
 Fox makes an externally routed Transfer post in the same sizes for the same price.
 The 2x/3x universal remote is also available for $65.
 The Fox Transfer Factory version features a Kashima coated stanchion and retails for $344 (post only).